A

 P

-Stella Peisch is a researcher and consultant with a focus on post-conflict, memory, and dynamics around death in the Middle East.
+Stella Peisch (@stellamnla) is a researcher and consultant with a focus on post-conflict, memory, and dynamics around death in the Middle East.
 She is a PhD candidate in the International History and Politics Department at the Graduate Institute in Geneva (IHEID).
 She speaks English, Italian, and French, and her Arabic is a continuous work in progress.
 She has a BA from Georgetown University and an MSc from the LSE.

-Venetia Porter was Senior Curator for Islamic and Contemporary Middle East art at the British Museum (1989-2022) where she is now Honorary Research Fellow.
+Venetia Porter (@venetia_porter) was Senior Curator for Islamic and Contemporary Middle East art at the British Museum (1989-2022) where she is now Honorary Research Fellow.
 She studied Arabic and Persian and Islamic Art at the University of Oxford, and her PhD from the University of Durham is on the history and architecture of Medieval Yemen.
 She was the lead curator for the Albukhary Foundation Gallery of the Islamic World, opened 2018.
 Her research and publications range from Islamic tiles, Yemeni history, Arabic inscriptions and amulets to contemporary art, and include her mother’s autobiography Thea Porter’s scrapbook which she edited (Unicorn Press 2019).
 Her exhibitions include Word into Art: Artists of the Modern Middle East (London 2006, Dubai 2008), Hajj: journey to the heart of Islam (2012), Reflections: contemporary art of the Middle East and North Africa (2021) and Amakin, 21,39 Jeddah Arts, 9th edition, (Jeddah and Dahran 2022).
 Artists making books: poetry to politics, published by British Museum Press will be out in August 2023 and accompanies an exhibition at the British Museum which is on until the end of 2023.

-Jack Persekian is a Palestinian artist and curator from Jerusalem.
+Jack Persekian (@ackpersekian) is a Palestinian artist and curator from Jerusalem.
 He is the founder and Director of Al-Ma’mal Foundation for Contemporary Art and Gallery Anadiel in Jerusalem.
 He previously held the position of Director and Head Curator of the Palestinian Museum (2012–2015); Founding Director of the Sharjah Art Foundation (2009–2011); Artistic Director of the Sharjah Biennial (2007–2011); Head Curator of the Sharjah Biennial (2004–2007); founder and Artistic Director of The Jerusalem Show (2007–present), and Qalandiya International (2012-14).
 Persekian currently lives and works in Jerusalem.

-Dr. Madeline Yale Preston is a photography historian, independent curator, writer and arts advisor with more than 20 years’ experience in the field.
+Madeline Yale Preston, PhD., (@madelineyalepreston) is a photography historian, independent curator, writer and arts advisor with more than 20 years’ experience in the field.
 Madeline writes about photography and supports several emerging, mid-career and established artists, photographers and curators with their artistic and professional development.
 This includes aiding them in the maturation of their ideas and narratives; authoring and editing texts for publication, curation, promotion and funding; photo editing and sequencing; helping them build and structure their portfolios for exhibition, publication and portfolio reviews.
 She is a 2021-22 mentor in the Redeye Photography Network.

 She has curated over 35 exhibitions on photography and related media in the US, UK and UAE and has authored numerous monographic and catalogue essays on artists and photographers.
 She contributes to publications on photography and art including PhotoResearcher, Spot, Contemporary Practices, Canvas, Tribe and Revista Carbono.

-Rebecca Anne Proctor is the former Editor-in-Chief of Harper’s Bazaar Art and Harper’s Bazaar Interiors, a position she held from July 2014 until November 2019.
+Rebecca Anne Proctor (@rebeccaanneproctor) is the former Editor-in-Chief of Harper’s Bazaar Art and Harper’s Bazaar Interiors, a position she held from July 2014 until November 2019.
 Her writing has been published in Artnet News, Frieze, The New York Times Style Magazine; Bloomberg Businessweek Middle East, BBC Worldwide, Galerie, Vogue Arabia, The National, Architectural Digest, Arab News, Al-Monitor, The Defense Post, The Forward, The Jewish Insider and The Business of Fashion.
 She has also written texts for several books and catalogues on Middle Eastern art and culture.
 Her forthcoming book Art in Saudi Arabia: A New Creativity Economy? that she co-authored with Ali Al-Senussi will be published by Lund Humphries in November 2023.

 Rebecca obtained her M. Litt from Christie’s London/University of Glasgow in Modern and Contemporary Art History after completing a thesis on Afro-Cuban Religious Influences on Post-Revolutionary Cuban Art: Redefining National Identity.
 She then worked at Gagosian Gallery before moving to Paris to pursue a double Master’s Degree in Middle Eastern Studies and Conflict Resolution from the American University of Paris, and a Master’s in Sociologie des Conflits (Sociology of Conflicts) from the L’Institut Catholique.